snyk/cli/README.md

 ## More About Authentication

 You don’t need to be authenticated to test and protect packages, but authentication is required for monitoring your projects.

 To access the Snyk portal,  you have to authenticate with a GitHub account.
-We *do not require access to your repositories* - we simply use Github to spare you managing another set of credentials.
+We *do not require access to your repositories* - we simply use GitHub to spare you managing another set of credentials.
 Run `snyk auth` and follow the on screen instructions, or go to the [Snyk website](https://.snyk.io/) and sign up.

-If you are authenticating on a remote machine, for instance on a build server, you can use your API key from https://snyk.io and authenticate directly on the command line using `snyk auth <key>`.
+If you are authenticating on a remote machine, for instance on a build server, you can use your API key from [https://snyk.io](https://snyk.io) and authenticate directly on the command line using `snyk auth <key>`.
 Browse to the [Snyk app](https://app.snyk.io/) to find out your own API key.

 ## Sample Commands

 For easy reference, here is a list of the examples previously mentioned.

 Get Started
 ```shell